Maximizing Submodular or Monotone Approximately Submodular Functions by Multi-objective Evolutionary Algorithms: Analysis on Submodular Function Maximization

-In this section, we theoretically analyze the performance of the GSEMO for maximizing non-monotone submodular functions without constraints.
-We prove in Theorem~\ref{theo-nonmonotone} that the GSEMO can achieve a constant approximation ratio of nearly $1/3$ in polynomial time.
-Note that $OPT$ denotes the optimal function value.
-Inspired from the proof of Theorem~4 in~\cite{friedrich2015maximizing}, our proof idea is to follow the behavior of the local search algorithm~\cite{feige2011maximizing}, which iteratively tries to improve a solution by inserting or deleting one element.
-The proof relies on Lemma~\ref{lemma-nonmonotone-mid}, which shows that it is always possible to improve a solution until a good approximation has been achieved.
+The proof relies on Lemma~\ref{lemma-nonmonotone-mid}, which shows that it is always possible to improve a solution by inserting or deleting one element until a good approximation has been achieved.
 This lemma is extracted from Lemma~3.4 in~\cite{feige2011maximizing}.

-\begin{lemma}~\cite{feige2011maximizing} Let $\bm{x}\in \{0,1\}^n$ be a solution such that no solution $\bm{x'}$ with the objective value $f(\bm{x'})>(1+\frac{\epsilon}{n^2})\cdot f(\bm{x})$ can be achieved by inserting one element into $\bm{x}$ or deleting one element from $\bm{x}$, where $\epsilon >0$.
-Then $\max\{f(\bm{x}),f(V\setminus \bm{x})\} \geq (\frac{1}{3}-\frac{\epsilon}{n})\cdot OPT$. \end{lemma}
+\begin{lemma}[\cite{feige2011maximizing}] Let $\bm{x}\in \{0,1\}^n$ be a solution such that no solution $\bm{x}'$ with the objective value $f(\bm{x}')>(1+\frac{\epsilon}{n^2})\cdot f(\bm{x})$ can be achieved by inserting one element into $\bm{x}$ or deleting one element from $\bm{x}$, where $\epsilon >0$.
+Then $\max\{f(\bm{x}),f(V\setminus \bm{x})\} \geq (\frac{1}{3}-\frac{\epsilon}{n})\cdot \mathrm{OPT}$. \end{lemma}

+Inspired from the proof of Theorem~4 in~\cite{friedrich2015maximizing}, the intuition of our proof is to follow the behavior of the local search algorithm~\cite{feige2011maximizing}, which iteratively tries to improve a solution by inserting or deleting one element.

-\begin{theorem} For maximizing a non-monotone submodular function without constraints, the expected running time of the GSEMO until finding a solution $\bm{x}$ with $f(\bm{x}) \geq (\frac{1}{3}-\frac{\epsilon}{n}) \cdot OPT$ is $O(\frac{1}{\epsilon}n^4\log n)$, where $\epsilon>0$. \end{theorem} \begin{proof} We divide the optimization process into three phases: (1) starts from an initial random solution and finishes until finding the special solution $\{0\}^n$ (i.e., $\emptyset$); (2) starts after phase (1) and finishes until finding a solution with the objective value at least $OPT/n$; (3) starts after phase (2) and finishes until finding a solution with the desired approximation guarantee.
-We analyze the expected running time of each phase, respectively, and then sum up them to get an upper bound on the total expected running time of the GSEMO.
+\begin{myproof}{Theorem~\ref{theo-nonmonotone}} We divide the optimization process into three phases: (1) starts from an initial random solution and finishes after finding the all-0s solution $\bm{0}$ (i.e., $\emptyset$); (2) starts after phase~(1) and finishes after finding a solution with the objective value at least $\mathrm{OPT}/n$; (3) starts after phase~(2) and finishes after finding a solution with the desired approximation guarantee.
+We analyze the expected running time of each phase, respectively, and then sum up them to get an upper bound on the total expected running time of the GSEMO-C.